-Business Development vs Innovation: What’s the Difference?
+Business development vs innovation: What’s the difference?9 min read

 Business development and innovation both play a vital role in driving sustainable productivity and growth.
 Though closely related, these terms convey different concepts and processes.

 However, in the world of business, these words are often mistaken for one another, thereby affecting revenue-related processes like market penetration, the sales cycle, and the revenue forecast.

 In this article, we examine the differences between these two terms, figure out what unique roles they play in the context of your products and services, and discover how interrelated they are in a broader context.